 A dog's face and or limbs may become swollen after toxin exposure.
 This is most common after a dog is bitten by a snake or stung by an insect.
 If you notice swelling in an area of your dog's body, it could mean trouble.
 Contact your vet for further advice.
 A photo may be helpful if it seems difficult to describe.

 Your dog may become very hyperactive or excitable after ingesting a toxin.
 This often occurs after a dog eats a stimulant such as chocolate, caffeine, or medication.
 Conversely, your dog may become depressed or even minimally responsive, especially if your dog ingested a sedative or alcohol.
 Dogs are commonly described as acting "drunk" in the earliest stages of anti-freeze ingestion.
 Time is of the essence in many toxicities, so symptoms should not be ignored.
 Any extreme behavior change warrants a call to the vet.

 Contact your veterinarian first if you suspect that your dog has been exposed to a toxin.
 If this occurs when your vet is closed, contact the nearest emergency vet for advice.

 Be sure to provide as much information as possible regarding the toxic substance, including package information (if applicable/available), when the exposure occurred, how much was ingested or touched, and any signs your dog is showing.
-You will also need to know your dog's approximate weight and information about his medical history.
+You will also need to know your dog's approximate weight and medical history.
 List all medications and supplements that your dog receives.
 Be prepared to discuss the signs you have seen in your dog.

 Your vet may tell you to come right in, or you may get home care instructions.
 Never induce vomiting without being directed to do so by a veterinary professional as some toxins cause more damage when it is vomited back up.
 You may need to rinse your dog's coat, eyes, or mouth if the skin came in contact with one of these areas.